 The recipe I’m sharing today originated from Sara Fehling, who shared it with Susan, who passed it along to me!
 I am literally no baker but this recipe makes it seem like maybe I am.

 (I got the adorable Christmas bulb cutter here.)

 I know what you’re thinking.
 They are the very essence of cookie perfection.
 How could a self-proclaimed non-baker like myself achieve such a high level of excellence?
 Two things.
-First, Susan’s killer recipe and loving guidance, and second, a little life-changing gadget called The Cookie Thing.
+First, a great recipe, and second, a little life-changing gadget called The Cookie Thing.

 Note: I used the second smallest of the slats to make my cookies.
 I always think I should go up to the next depth of slat.
 But nope, it’s that second to narrowest slat that works like a charm.
 It measures 4/16, for those who are curious.

 Next you need to have the tools of the trade.
 Now I ain’t gonna lie.
 My KitchenAid stand mixer makes the process so much more do-able.
 I have bird wrists.
 I’m not a good by-hand mixer kind of gal.

 But for achieving that smooth, flooded cookie look you need to have the following: